Have a PDF you need to crop on Windows? We walk you step-by-step through two easy options using a built-in Snipping Tool and Smallpdf's online tool.

 → If you're using a Mac, we suggest you jump over to this article for how to crop a PDF on Mac.

-Crop a PDF with Windows’ Snipping Tool
+Crop a PDF using Windows’ Snipping Tool

 Here's a more detailed breakdown.